-Handshake is a new and user-friendly tool for students and alumni to use for their job searching and career building needs.
-Handshake will be replacing Careerlink as Metropolitan State University’s modern and intuitive careers service management platform.
-With Handshake, students and alumni can connect with employers and organizations looking hire personnel from the growing Metro educated workforce.
-Handshake, unlike Careerlink, has a user-friendly interface similar to that of common social media platforms such as Facebook and LinkedIn.
-But unlike said platforms, students do not receive unsolicited content from companies/organizations unless they have been verified by Metro’s Career Center staff.
-Through the Career Center, all companies registering for Handshake will be vetted and confirmed to be a reputable and trustworthy business.
-Launched during August, Handshake provides many features including:
+Handshake is a new and user-friendly job search tool for students and alumni.
+Handshake, which launched this August, will be replacing CareerLink as Metropolitan State University’s careers service management platform.
+With Handshake, students and alumni can connect with employers and organizations looking to hire personnel from the growing Metro-educated workforce.
+Handshake, unlike CareerLink, has a user-friendly interface similar to that of common social media platforms such as Facebook and LinkedIn.
+But unlike said platforms, students do not receive unsolicited content from companies or organizations that have not been verified by Metro’s Career Center staff.
+Through the Career Center, all companies registering for Handshake will be vetted and confirmed to be reputable and trustworthy.

+Handshake provides many features including:

-Profile – Include your resume, work history, external links (WordPress, Facebook, etc.), and Academic projects to be viewed by future employers and/or recruiters.
+A profile where you can save your resume, work history, external links (WordPress, Facebook, etc.) and academic projects to be viewed by potential employers and recruiters.

-Job – Postings from legitimate business both local and international.
+Job Postings listed with both local and international businesses.

-Internship – Employer intern request for a multitude of fields.
+Internship postings for a variety of fields.

-Events - Notifications of local job fairs or other career improving events.
+Notifications of local job fairs and other career-enhancing events.

-Articles –Informational content recommended from Metro’s Career Center
+Informational articles and content recommended by the staff at Metro’s Career Center.

-6.)
-Planning – Checklist of actions needed to achieve graduation or job placement goals.

-Tailored Searches – Students can refine search criteria to fit their interests, degree, location, employers, etc.
+Tailored Searches that students can use to refine search criteria to fit their interests, degree, location, employers, etc.

-Messages - Students can message other users and can be contacted directly via Handshake from prospective employers.
+Messaging options that students can use to communicate with other users and be contacted directly by prospective employers.

-Appointments – Set up appointments directly to Career Center Staff.
+The option to set up appointments with Career Center staff.

-Responsive Design – Makes viewing and navigating the site from either desktop or mobile devices like phones & tablets that much simpler.

-Currently there are 330 employers on handshake with even more registering.
-Employers will also be able to search for students that meet their job criteria thanks to the information filled out on your profiles.
-This makes it easier for both parties to get the candidates they need for any position.
+Currently there are more than 330 employers on handshake.
+Employers will be able to search through student profiles for students with qualifications that meet their job criteria.
+This makes it easier to find the candidates they need for any position.

-Students will also have the option to share this information with Metro Career Center Staff prior to appointments.
-Features like the planning tab allows to students to keep track of their progress and give counselors the information needed to giver clearer recommendations for a student’s academic and post-graduate future.
-To build your profile and get started on your search check out metrostate.joinhandshake.com and for more information contact Metro Career Center at 651-793-1528 or career.center@metrostate.edu.
+Features like the planning tab allow students to keep track of their progress and provide counselors the information needed to give clearer recommendations for students’ academic and post-graduate future.
+To build your profile and get started on your search, check out metrostate.joinhandshake.com.
+For more information contact Metro Career Center at 651-793-1528 or career.center@metrostate.edu.

 Photo caption: